mosymns13/DS4A-Team13-Digital-Divide-Project/README.md

 ## Reminders
 - **DO NOT** commit to directly to the main branch.
 Work on your own branch and submit pull requests to merge to the main when finalized.
+- You are welcome to make edits to the README as needed.